-Mississippi tips scale as nation's fattest stateJuly 7th, 2011 in Health /
+Mississippi tips scale as nation's fattest stateJuly 7, 2011 By MARY CLARE JALONICK , Associated Press in Medicine & Health / Health

 (AP) -- Rural Mississippi is the country's fattest state for the seventh year in a row, according to an annual obesity report issued Thursday.
 Colorado, a playground for hikers and outdoor enthusiasts, is the nation's thinnest.